 University of California, Irvine

-5306 Social & Behavioral Sciences Gateway
+5300 Social and Behavioral Sciences Gateway

 Irvine, CA 92697-7050

 We offer concurrent degree programs in Civil Engineering or Law, with curriculum coordination allowing students to specialize and obtain two degrees in less time than if they were pursued separately.
-Eligibility requires separate applications and acceptance to each program.

 For information on concurrent degree programs, please visit the following links: